Challenges and Opportunities in High-dimensional Variational Inference: Assessing the Reliability of Black-box Variational Inference

-\citet{vehtari2019pareto} also demonstrate that $\hat{k}$ provides a practical \textit{pre-asymptotic convergence rate estimate} even when the variance is infinite and a generalized CLT holds.
+In the light of potentially large non-asymptotic bias arising from the heavy right tail of $w(\theta)$, it is important to verify the pre-asymptotic behavior of the Monte Carlo estimators used in variational inference.
+We follow the approach developed by \citet{vehtari2019pareto} for importance sampling and compute an empirical estimate $\hat{k}$ of the tail index $k$ by fitting a generalized Pareto distribution to the observed tail draws.
+In the importance sampling setting, \citet{vehtari2019pareto} show that the minimal sample size to have a small error with high probability scales as $S = \mathcal{O}(\exp\{ k/(1-k)^{2} \})$. \citet{vehtari2019pareto} also demonstrate that $\hat{k}$ provides a practical \textit{pre-asymptotic convergence rate estimate} even when the variance is infinite and a generalized central limit theorem holds.
 While estimating $\hat{k}$ in general requires larger sample size than is commonly used to estimate the stochastic gradients, we can still use it to diagnose and identify the challenges with different divergences.
 If $\hat{k} > 0.7$, the minimal sample size to obtain a reliable Monte Carlo estimate is so large that it is usually infeasible in practice.

-\textbf{Required moments to estimate each divergence.} The required number of finite moments (or moments that can be reliably estimated with a feasible Monte Carlo sample size) to estimate a quantity of interest depends on its relationship with the density ratios $w(\theta)$.

-The tail index is helpful for recognizing how challenging the different divergences are.
-For example, if $k<\frac{1}{2}$ for the distribution of $w$, then the CLT holds for the expectation of $w$.
-But the $\chi^2$-divergence requires the expectation of $w^2$, which then requires $k<\frac{1}{4}$ for the distribution of $w$ for the CLT to hold.
-On the other hand, the distribution of $\log(w)$ tends to have a much lighter tail than the distribution of $w$, so Monte Carlo estimates of its expectation are in general more stable.

-In~\cref{tab:divergence_moments} we show a summary of the divergences we study in our work and the required number of finite moments for each of them.
-The faster $f(w)$ increases as $w$ increase, the more finite moments that are required -- which only get harder to estimate in high-dimensional cases.

-\textbf{Gradient estimators.} The form of $f(w)$ also affects the variance of the gradient estimators.
-We have derived score function and reparameterized gradients for each of the divergences in~\cref{sec:appendix_score_grad,sec:appendix_rep_grad}, following~\citet{geffner20b}.
-While a small step size can help to mitigate these challenges to an extent, with increasing dimensions, the variance of the gradients will eventually become large.
+This cutoff is in agreement with our findings shown in \cref{fig:Pareto-bias}.
+Thus, together with our conceptual framework, we have a third key prediction: \begin{enumerate}[resume*,topsep=0pt] \item The $\hat{k}$ value can be used to diagnose pre-asymptotic reliability of variational objectives.
+In particular, the $\alpha$-divergence with $\alpha > 0$ will become unreliable when $\max(1, \alpha) \times \hat{k} > 0.7$, even if $w$ is bounded (by a very large constant). \end{enumerate}